barclayd/Multiplayer-Rock-Paper-Scissors/README.md

 Features

-* Scalable game - allows for multiple clients
+* Scalable game - allows for multiple client games running simultaneously
 * GUI
 * Use of secure, shared server to facilitate game play